tskoyo/MEV-Forensics-Agent-ETHGlobal-OpenAgents-Project-Plan/README.md

 3. Watch tool-call timeline stream live: `get_trade → simulate_at_state(N-1) → get_block_txs → get_tx_trace(competitor)`
 4. Agent produces cited report in ~20 seconds: *"This tx at index 14 touched the same pool before you and consumed the liquidity."*
 5. User asks follow-up: *"Who was that?"* Agent reasons from existing context — no re-fetch.
 6. Switch to trade #2.
-Agent works through the same steps, rules out B1, reports B9. *"I investigated and cannot confidently classify this.
+Agent works through the same steps, runs `get_block_txs` (no competitor), then `get_pool_state` to check for organic price movement, reports B9. *"I investigated and cannot confidently classify this.
 Here's what I ruled out."*
 7. **That's the close.** The unknown case is your most memorable moment.

 ---